Ao-chuba/DreamOn/README.md

 # DreamOn
 DreamOn is a web application that interprets dreams using the Gemini API.
-The app allows users to sign in via Google authentication, explore dream interpretations, and make payments through a personal GPay QR code due to KYC issues with payment gateway integration.
+The app allows users to sign in via Google authentication, explore dream interpretations.

 Tech Stack:
 Backend: Python, Django